The Scot Ackerman MakerSpace is on Engineering Road, along the boundary between the Tulane and Loyola campuses. Look for the yellow I-beam.

 Preventing injury to people (and equipment) is our first priority.
 To do this, users must demonstrate knowledge and competence.
 Users can earn a "badge" that certifies their competence.
 The various badges, and the equipment authorized by that badge, can be found under the Safety and Manuals section.

-Software skills are needed to operate the CNC tools, the laser cutters, and the 3D printers.
+Software skills are needed to operate the CNC tools, the water jet and laser cutters, and the 3D printers.
 We offer Training Courses during the academic year.

 Along with the badge, the user's RFID card will be recognized to turn on power to equipment.
 For example, a user who's completed the requirements for the Metal-1 badge will be allowed to use the drill press, vertical band saw, and some of the portable tools.
 See Machine Access System for more information on how the system works.